-Search engine optimization (SEO) is fundamental to performing well in internet search engine results and enables edupreneurs to avoid maxing their budgets on advertising costs whenever they bring a new product to market.
+Search engine optimization (SEO) is fundamental to performing well in Internet search engine results and it enables businesses to avoid maxing their budgets on advertising costs whenever they bring a new product to market.
 Getting ranked on the first page of Google is the holy grail for any business that finds new customers online, and the situation is no different for edupreneurs and other types of expertise-based businesses.

 How Google and YouTube work together

 The reason SEO matters so much on YouTube is simple: it’s owned by Google.
 That means Google prioritizes YouTube results on search engine results pages (SERPs).
 Almost any search — and the majority of searches looking for educational services — feature video results from YouTube at the very top of the SERPs.

 This is huge for edupreneurs, because although the top spots on SERPs may have already been taken by larger and more established websites, you can still get your content to rank right at the top of Google by publishing videos on YouTube.

 Getting your video featured on Google, however, is more complicated than simply pressing Publish.
 Google uses SEO clues from YouTube, including the title, description, and tags, in order to provide the most relevant results to any search query, exactly as it does with web pages.

 Developing a keyword strategy for YouTube SEO

 So how do you do SEO for video content?
 In short, the trick is to develop a successful keyword strategy and then optimize the video title, description, and tags to convince search engines your video is the most relevant for that keyword query.
 On-page SEO sounds deceptively simple (in truth, it is!) but getting it right involves a lot of research, trial and error.

 The first thing any edupreneur needs to optimize their SEO is a keyword strategy.
 Without one, it’s difficult to know how to market a video, or to determine what works and what doesn’t.